Updated by the Progyny Clinical Team — December 2025.

 1. Medicine to support implantation

-Most doctors will have you continue the estradiol medicines while you are on progesterone.
+Most providers will have you continue the estradiol medicines while you are on progesterone.
 Some people are also prescribed a short course of a steroid medicine like methylprednisolone (Medrol) or prednisone to support implantation.

 Some clinics also prescribe an antibiotic to lower the risk of infection after transfer, such as doxycycline or clindamycin.